 Roberta Pesce, Research and Project Management

 Based in Amsterdam, Roberta graduated from Erasmus University in Health Economics, Policy and Law in 2011.
 During her academic path, she focused on researching the socio-economic inequalities in health care utilization in the rural areas of India and related the findings to new possible community-based health financing schemes.
 Over the past year, she has worked at Ashoka: Innovators for the Public, analyzing new disruptive patterns within the global health system -ranging from health systems to start-up business models- and collaborating with the pharmaceutical company Boehringer Ingelheim on health data-mining processes.
 Over the past six years she has been working for a Dutch publishing firm as Marketing Manager and Executive Editor.
 Roberta is passionate about health innovations, disruptive change in developing countries and photography.
 She is a lover of good food, travels, old movie theaters… and Apple.

 Sanford J. Siegel, President

 Sandy got involved with the TMA shortly after his wife, Pauline, contracted TM in 1994 at the age of 35.
 At the time of her onset, Pauline was a kindergarten teacher.
 Currently she is a fourth grade teacher in a public school district in central Ohio.
 Sandy has been an officer and a board member of the TMA since its inception.
 Sandy has also served as the TMA’s newsletter and journal editor during his almost two decades of service to the organization.
 Sandy is a cultural anthropologist with specializations in Native Americans, psychological anthropology and culture change.
 Sandy has worked as an adjunct professor at Capital University, Franklin University, the Urban/Rural Program of the College of Great Falls, and the Intertribal Education Center of the Fort Belknap Reservation.
 Sandy retired from the State of Ohio in 2011 after more than 35 years of service.
 Sandy returned to college in the fall of 2011 and is a photography student at Columbus State Community College.
-Sandy and Pauline have two sons and two grandsons.
+Sandy and Pauline have two sons, three grandsons and one granddaughter.